Non-governmental organization: Operational

 Operational NGOs seek to "achieve small-scale change directly through projects", mobilizing financial resources, materials, and volunteers to create local programs.
 They hold large-scale fundraising events and may apply to governments and organizations for grants or contracts to raise money for projects.
 Operational NGOs often have a hierarchical structure; their headquarters are staffed by professionals who plan projects, create budgets, keep accounts, and report to and communicate with operational fieldworkers on projects.
 They are most often associated with the delivery of services or environmental issues, emergency relief, and public welfare.
 Operational NGOs may be subdivided into relief or development organizations, service-delivery or participatory, religious or secular, and public or private.
 Although operational NGOs may be community-based, many are national or international.
 The defining activity of an operational NGO is the implementation of projects.

 Advocacy

 Advocacy NGOs or campaigning NGOs seek to "achieve large-scale change promoted indirectly through the influence of the political system".
 They require an active, efficient group of professional members who can keep supporters informed and motivated.
 Campaigning NGOs must plan and host demonstrations and events which will attract media, their defining activity.

 Campaigning NGOs often deal with issues related to human rights, women's rights, and children's rights, and their primary purpose is to defend (or promote) a specific cause.

 Public relations

-Non-governmental organisations need healthy public relations in order to meet their goals, and use sophisticated public-relations campaigns to raise funds and deal with governments.
+Non-governmental organizations need healthy public relations in order to meet their goals, and use sophisticated public-relations campaigns to raise funds and deal with governments.
 Interest groups may be politically important, influencing social and political outcomes.
 A code of ethics was established in 2002 by the World Association of Non-Governmental Organizations.